ajithvcoder/TSAI-EMLO-4.0/resources/README.md

 Has important links, tools, blogs or concepts that i learnt during EMLO-4.0

 Note: After session-12 most of the notes are stuck in Evernote.
 They have changed to pay only plan by default.
 So need to retrive after paying.
+I have updated the `Tools` name.

 ### Ready Docker usage platforms